Continuous Home Pulse Oximetry

 Long-term (years) monitoring of oxygenation needed for ANY ONE of the following:

 Diagnosis of a chronic condition that may impair ventilation (e.g. neuromuscular disease such as Duchenne muscular dystrophy or spinal muscular atrophy, airway anomalies such as congenital subglottic stenosis, tracheal malformations, or Pierre Robin, lung disease/disorders of infancy such as bronchopulmonary dysplasia or barotrauma from mechanical ventilation)

-Ventilator dependent individual
+Ventilator dependant individual

-Diagnosis of acute respiratory condition with documented oxygen desaturation when the use of home pulse oximetry will guide home oxygen management (e.g., Apnea of Prematurity, polycythemia, failure to thrive, exacerbations of COPD)
+Diagnosis of acute respiratory condition with documented oxygen desaturation when the use of home pulse oximetry will guide home oxygen management (e.g., apnea of prematurity, polycythemia, failure to thrive, exacerbations of COPD)

 Changes in individual’s condition that requires adjustment of home oxygen therapy (e.g. hypoplastic left heart, post-operative heart surgery such as the Norwood procedure, COPD with resting hypoxemia)

-Home supplemental oxygen therapy assessments are needed during ambulation, exercise and/or sleep (e.g. Cystic Fibrosis, spinal muscular atrophy, use of nighttime home noninvasive ventilation)
+Home supplemental oxygen therapy assessments are needed during ambulation, exercise and/or sleep (e.g. cystic fibrosis, spinal muscular atrophy, use of nighttime home noninvasive ventilation)

 Weaning individual from home oxygen therapy

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.